 About Meow Meow Tweet Plastic Free Deodorants

-All their deodorants are 100% vegan, cruelty free, palm oil free and natural.
+All their deodorants are 100% vegan, palm oil free and natural.
 Many of their ingredients are USDA certified organic.

 They have a huge fan base around the world because they’re not just ethical but also extremely effective.